RLVR-World: Training World Models with Reinforcement Learning: Abstract

 \section{Abstract}

 World models predict state transitions in response to actions and are increasingly developed across diverse modalities.
 However, standard training objectives such as maximum likelihood estimation (MLE) often misalign with task-specific goals of world models, i.e., transition prediction metrics like accuracy or perceptual quality.
 In this paper, we present RLVR-World, a unified framework that leverages reinforcement learning with verifiable rewards (RLVR) to directly optimize world models for such metrics.
 Despite formulating world modeling as autoregressive prediction of tokenized sequences, RLVR-World evaluates metrics of decoded predictions as verifiable rewards.
 We demonstrate substantial performance gains on both language- and video-based world models across domains, including text games, web navigation, and robot manipulation.
 Our work indicates that, beyond recent advances in reasoning language models, RLVR offers a promising post-training paradigm for enhancing the utility of generative models more broadly.
+Code, datasets, models, and video samples are available at the project website: \texttt{https://thuml.github.io/RLVR-World}.